biffbaff64/LughSharp/README.md

     - switch expressions instead of switch statements where appropriate.
     - switch expressions instead of if..if/else..else where appropriate.
     - Check methods to see if they can be virtual.
-    - Use [PublicApi] where necessary.
+    - Check and/or correct visibility of classes/methods/properties etc.
     - Use sealed classes only where strictly necessary.
-Users should be able to extend library classes.
     - Use of virtual for base classes/methods and classes that are likely to be extended is essential.
     - Constantly look for opportunities to improve this code.
 - STEP 3: Resolve ALL remaining TODOs.